nicole-dwenger/cdsvisual-mnistclassification/README.md

 The images and labels of the MNIST database are loaded directory in the script, meaning it is not necessary to retrieve any data beforehand.

 ### 3.1.
 Logistic Regression Classifier: lr-mnist.py
-The Logistic Regression Classifier can be trained and evaluated using the script `lr-mnist.py`.
+The logistic regression classifier can be trained and evaluated using the script `lr-mnist.py`.
 This script should be called from the `src/` directory:

 ```bash
 # moving into src